 I’d say the names of the signs and the stars describe with frightening accuracy this passage in Mark.

 In our next decan, “Hydra,” we’re going to learn more about the defeat of this great enemy.
-You may follow the link below to continue:
+You may follow the link below to continue this series: